Screen readers can only convey information in text format. This means that you must provide text alternatives for all images.

 The Web Team will add the the longdesc attribute to your image(s), but you must contact the Web Team at firstname.lastname@example.org when you submit both the page with the image(s) and the long description page(s) so we can take the proper action.

-The html content containing the long description should be text only and as simple as possible.
+The html content containing the long description should be text only and as simple as possible (avoid tables and special formatting).
 Sighted users will not see the link on the page, but a screen reader can navigate to the long description if the user decides to do so.

 Note: The long description content title should just be the title of the image, as it’s possible the page may turn up in some searches.